dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result-item.md

 ### getTargetROIDefName

-The name of the `targetROIDef` that produced this `CapturedResultItem`.
+The name of the target ROI definition which includes a task that generated the result.

 ```java
 String getTargetROIDefName();